 Michael P. Subak is a partner in the Philadelphia office of Pepper Hamilton LLP, and his practice focuses on construction litigation.
+He is a member of the firm’s Executive Committee.
 Mr. Subak has represented owners, EPC contractors, construction managers, general contractors and subcontractors in a variety of disputes on projects ranging in size from $1 million to more than $10 billion.
 He has tried to “verdict or award” numerous disputes involving terminations for default, unforeseen site conditions, labor inefficiency, design and construction defects and schedule delays.

 Recent representative engagements for Mr. Subak:

 - represented the private developer for the rebuilding of the World Trade Center in an arbitration that resulted in a $100 million+ savings to our client.

 - represented a general contractor in connection with a $700 million+ elevated rail program with a public authority in a major urban city, whereby general contractor was wrongfully terminated by the authority on a portion of the project.
 Following discovery and dispositive motions, general contractor received an eight figure settlement and the public authority dropped all claims against our client.